SiliconLabs/bluetooth_applications/bluetooth_apple_notification_center_service/README.md

    - [Application] → [Utility] → [Log]

-4. Build and flash the project to your device.
+5. Build and flash the project to your device.

 **Note:**

-- Make sure that this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

 - Do not forget to flash a bootloader to your board, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.